-To apply the SCM, we use all 36 municipalities served by HERA, which were not affected by the introduction of any PAYT tariff.10 We use a panel dataset spanning from January 2015 to December 2018.
+To apply the SCM, we use all 36 municipalities served by HERA, which were not affected by the introduction of any PAYT tariff.
+10 We use a panel dataset spanning from January 2015 to December 2018.
 Bueno and Valente (2019) use municipal monthly data, which allows us to precisely define the effect of the policy that started in July 2017.11

-10 The list of the municipalities is reported in Appendix B. Using a sample only of municipalities belonging to the same region guarantees more homogeneity in unobserved time-varying heterogeneity like opportunistic behavior in waste collection, reactions to sanctions, and environmental preferences.
+The list of the municipalities is reported in Appendix B. Using a sample only of municipalities belonging to the same region guarantees more homogeneity in unobserved time-varying heterogeneity like opportunistic behavior in waste collection, reactions to sanctions, and environmental preferences.
 The SCM estimates are in this case more reliable than in case we had used municipalities belonging to different regions.

-11 With yearly data we would have missed the clear-cut impact of the policy, since, in year 2017 the waste recycling and total waste data include both the untreated and the treated period.
+With yearly data we would have missed the clear-cut impact of the policy, since, in year 2017 the waste recycling and total waste data include both the untreated and the treated period.
 Moreover, in absence of monthly data, we would end up with a panel with only three years before the introduction of the policy, not enough to implement the SCM (Abadie, Diamond, and Hainmueller 2015).

 The application of the PAYT tariff starts on July 2017, so our dataset consists of 48 months in total, 18 months after the introduction of the PAYT tariff and 30 months before it.
 We run four iterations of the SCM, using as outcome variables (Table 3) the share of waste recycling, the total waste per capita, the share of organic waste recycling (such as vegetable, food, and garden waste), and the share of multimaterial waste recycling (including paper, paperboard, plastic, metal, wood, and glass).
 The share of waste recycling is the ratio between kilos of waste recycling and kilos of total waste.
-The share of organic waste recycling is the ratio between kilos of multimaterial waste recycling and kilos of total waste.
-The share of multimaterial waste recycling is the ratio between kilos of multimaterial waste recycling is the ratio between kilos of total waste.
-The share of multimaterial waste recycling is the ratio between kilos of total waste recycling and kilos of total waste.
+The share of organic waste recycling is the ratio between kilos of organic waste recycling and kilos of total waste.
+The share of multimaterial waste recycling is the ratio between kilos of multimaterial waste recycling and kilos of total waste.
 Data on the quantities of waste produced are provided by HERA through the management platform of the supra-municipal waste disposal plants.